 The Jhalana Leopard Reserve (The 1st Leopard reserve in India) is open for the safari tours for the visitors for all 12 months even in the monsoon season from 1st January to 31st December every year, according to the entry timings of that particular season.
 In Monsoon season most of the protected reserves in the country are closed, but here’s something to compensate for that.

-Though one can enjoy the Jhalana and savor the view of the majestic Leopard anytime, but from November to April is considered as the best time to visit Jhalana reserve as the weather is delightful at this point of time and nature is in its complete blossom around this time enhancing the beauty of the forest.
+Though one can enjoy the Jhalana Leopard Safari and savor the view of the majestic Leopard anytime, from November to April is considered the best time to visit Jhalana reserve as the weather is delightful at this point of time and nature is in its complete blossom around this time enhancing the beauty of the forest.

 HOW TO REACH JHALANA LEOPARD RESERVE:

 By Air: The Jaipur International airport is just 6 km away from Jhalana leopard reserve, which is approximately 15 minutes drive from the airport to Leopard Reserve.
-There are plenty of domestic and international flights connecting the pink city Jaipur to various cities of Indian and abroad.
-You can get a taxi, cab or Bus at Jaipur airport to reach Jhalana Safari Park.
+There are plenty of domestic and international flights connecting the pink city Jaipur to various cities in Indian and abroad.
+You can get a taxi, cab, or Bus at Jaipur airport to reach Jhalana Safari Park.

 By Road: There is a direct road passing nearby the Jhalana forest reserve connecting it with cities like Mumbai, Ahmedabad, Udaipur, Kota, etc which is further connected with the major cities of India.
 So, If you are choosing the direct road trip from Delhi, Mumbai, or Udaipur, you can easily reach the Jhalana without any hassle.
 You can get on the road trip in your own vehicle or opt for the state Bus services to reach Jhalana.